dotnet/docs/docs/csharp/language-reference/keywords/in-parameter-modifier.md

 - Iterator methods, which include a [yield return](../../../csharp/language-reference/keywords/yield.md) or `yield break` statement.

 You typically declare `in` arguments to avoid the copy operations necessary for passing arguments by value.
-This is most useful when arguments are structures or arrays of structures.
+This is most useful when arguments are value types such as structures where copy operations are more expensive than passing by reference.

+> [!WARNING]
+>  `in` parameters can be even more expensive if misused.
+The compiler may not know if member methods modify the state of the struct.
+Whenever the compiler cannot ensure that the object is not modified, it defensively creates a copy and calls member references using that copy.
+Any possible modifications are to that defensive copy.
+The two ways to avoid these copies are to pass `in` parameters as `in` arguments or to define structures as `readonly struct`.

 ## C# Language Specification
  [!INCLUDE[CSharplangspec](~/includes/csharplangspec-md.md)]